 • Purchase and review the Rick Steves London guide book.

-• Check out some other bloggers who know London like this London Bridge tour or these free attractions from the Trusted Traveler and these another quirky tours.
+• Check out some other bloggers who know London like these free attractions from the Trusted Traveler and these another quirky tours.

 Well, there’s your London three day itinerary.
 By grouping these sites by neighborhood and adding in some neighborhood strolls, you will be able to maximize your time in London and truly get to know the city.
 Have fun and report back to me here or on social media when you return, I’d love to hear about your trip.